CAB-Lab-Princeton/MAE576-Deep-Learning-and-Physical-Systems/docs/source/coursework.rst

 7. **Engage in discussion (optional)**.
 Respond to at least one of your classmates’ reviews by submitting a comment.
 Be positive and generous.
 Consider the following in your response to the review and proposed future direction:
-    a) Strong and weak points.
+    - Strong and weak points.
 Be as comprehensive as possible
-    b) Questions you would like answered to help clarify your understanding.
+    - Questions you would like answered to help clarify your understanding.
-    c) Additional feedback with the aim to improve the review or proposed future direction.
+    - Additional feedback with the aim to improve the review or proposed future direction.